TerriaJS/TIFFImageryProvider/packages/TIFFImageryProvider/README.md

 This package is a fork of [TIFFImageryProvider](https://github.com/hongfaqiu/TIFFImageryProvider), originally created and maintained by [hongfaqiu](https://github.com/hongfaqiu).
 We are grateful for their work and contribution to the open source community.
 Any modifications made to the original package are our own.

 Changes have been made specifically to use the package as a dependency of terriaJS.
-The main changes are because we use a forked version of cesium, `terriajs-cesium`.
+The main changes are because we use a forked version of cesium, `terriajs-cesium`, so all imports have been updated.
+We have also allowed for the possibility of accepting projFunc as a promise, but this is now deprecated in favour of the original implementation.
+Note that the return type of the imageryProvider can be `ImageData` which does not strictly conform to Cesium types.
+Rather than modifying this package, we have included a `ts-expect-error` in `terriajs` to handle this.

 # TIFFImageryProvider